akuaagyeiwaa/Marita.html/README.md

 <p>‘Well!, if they did net recommend polygamy, did they monogamy?’ demand-ed <span class="personal-name">Quaibu</span>, in a peculiar way which excited roars of laughter. </p>

 <p>‘Yes, they did,’ he replied, showing a little displeasure.
 ‘It was made option-al for any man to marry or not as he chooses.’
 ‘You say monogamy and not polygamy is expressly recommended in the Bible; but that the manner how it is to be performed in the church is not expressed therein.
 If such be the case, can you still call it a divine institution?
 For whatever is not in the Bible cannot be divine; and if it is not divine, it is human; and if it is human, what else can it be but a civil institution.
-You must acknowledge that the doctor is right, Mr Prembroke.’ </p>
+You must acknowledge that the doctor is right, <span class="personal-name-14">14.
+Mr Prembroke</span>.’ </p>

 <p>‘I have never considered the matter in that light before,’ replied he, ‘and I must mildly confess that your arguments are convincing; and as far as I can see you are right.’ </p>

-<p>‘As you are a man of vast experience and knowledge, Mr Prembroke, besides being a man of the world, I would ask you: Is the swearing part of the ceremony right or wrong?’ asked Mr <span class="personal-name">Quaibu</span>. </p>
+<p>‘As you are a man of vast experience and knowledge, <span class="personal-name-14">14.
+Mr Prembroke</span>, besides being a man of the world, I would ask you: Is the swearing part of the ceremony right or wrong?’ asked Mr <span class="personal-name">Quaibu</span>. </p>

 <p>‘You really must excuse my answering such a question,’ replied he. </p>